rockstardotb/git-tutorial/README.md

 <image>

-## Lets create our first file, the README.md
+## Let us create our first file, the README.md
 Currently, you are on the master branch.
 The master branch should be reserved for production code only.
-Lets initialize a README.md and then switch over to a new branch.
+Lets initialize a README.md and then switch over to a new branch, which we will call 'dev'.

     touch README.md